Update: The Legislative Session ended on July 8. Click here to see our recap of the session and where we stand going forward.

 Processing is a key link in the chain from Oregon farms to consumers.
 When processing is difficult and distant, farmers are denied the chance to compete fairly with bigger producers.
 This particularly true for Oregon’s small poultry producers.
 Allowing small poultry processing facilities on EFU land will open new channels of processing and distribution for small farmers, leveling the playing field, further enhancing Oregon’s local food economy, and supporting rural economies.
 As a member of the Oregon Grows Partnership, 1000 Friends will work in the 2013 session to support such a change through House Bill 2393.

 On the former site of the infamous Rajneeshpuram near Antelope, Oregon, sits the Washington Family Ranch, a summer camp and event center for Young Life, a religious nonprofit.
 The camp is seeking a special exemption from land use planning laws in order to facilitate a potentially large expansion of its facilities.
 1000 Friends opposes any special exemption that would allow the camp to proceed with expanding urban uses in this very rural area.
-This bill has been declared a "Major Threat" by the Oregon Conservation Network.
-The House Land Use Committee will hold a hearing on possible work session on Tuesday, April 16.
+Update, July 2: This bill is in limbo as the session ends.
+It is in the Ways and Means Committee, which means it could be revived at any moment in a trade.

 In 2012, an Executive Order from the Governor created a regional "pilot project" to create new definitions of farm and forest land in three southern Oregon counties.
 This project is now underway, but a bill this session would further expand it to allow any two or more counties to create their own definitions of resource lands with the Land Conservation and Development Commission.
 The bill, SB 538, would also expand the criteria for such definitions to include factors that have nothing to do with the land's productivity, such as proximity to urban growth boundaries or highways.
-1000 Friends strongly opposes this bill, which would put Oregon farms and forests at risk and weaken the integrity of Oregon's statewide planning program.
-The bill is scheduled for a public hearing before the Senate Rural Communities and Economic Development Committee on Tuesday, April 16.
+1000 Friends strongly opposed this bill, which would put Oregon farms and forests at risk and weaken the integrity of Oregon's statewide planning program.
+Fortunately, the bill died in committee.

 III.
 Bring Better Facts and Broader Participation to Planning.